rsmp-nordic/rsmp_sxl_traffic_lights/Readme.md

   * SXL 1.0.7:        SXL used for traffic light controllers from 2012.
   * SXL 1.0.8-1.0.11: Extensions for coordination support.
                       Adds commands/statuses needed for coordination between TLCs
-  * SXL 1.0.12:       Draft, Improved traffic counting
+  * SXL 1.0.12:       Draft, Improved traffic counting.
+Moved to branch 'improved_traffic_counting'
   * SXL 1.0.13:       Draft, RSMP++, SXL extensions by the City of Copenhagen

 ### Current version